Erin Waters is a Scholar at the 2019 Aspen Security Forum.

 What can we, as Americans, do?

 First, we must address the most straightforward problem: there is no common nomenclature for the acts carried out by white extremists in furtherance of their twisted goals.
 We must call this what it is: terrorism.
 Through a common understanding, we can unite the federal government’s efforts to identify and prevent it, and the public’s willingness to play their role, too.

 We must empower the Department of Homeland Security to carry out its mandate: to unite stakeholders at all levels of government and civil society to prepare for and prevent against all hazards.
 By acknowledging the power of community engagement, we can reinstate policies and practices that have proven successful against radicalization.

 Next, we must reevaluate national counterterrorism strategy and allocate resources through an objective assessment of threats.
 At the same time, we must increase intelligence-gathering and information-sharing capabilities.
 Relatedly, we must insist on a true partnership between federal agencies and local law enforcement by encouraging a bottom-up approach in which local law enforcement communicates their needs to Washington and not the other way around.

-Finally, Internet Service Providers and social media companies must continue to seek solutions recognize the reality of the threat.
+Finally, Internet service providers and social media companies must continue to seek solutions and recognize the reality of the threat.